Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 Try to understand how sleep deprivation affects your daily function and feelings.
 Don't be hard on yourself; that will not do you any good.

 If possible, try to identify what could be the culprit resulting in problems with your sleep.
 For example, is it because your baby isn't sleeping?
-Or do you have trouble falling back to sleep after settling the baby?

 Once you understand sleep deprivation, you can try some of the strategies listed below with your partner to help you get the sleep you both need.

-New parents, you don't have to feel pressured to be productive during your baby's nap.
+New parents, you don’t have to feel pressured to be productive during baby naps.
 Instead, try to take a short 20- to 30-minute nap.
-It can help you feel refreshed without causing sleep inertia, that uncomfortable "groggy" feeling when you wake up.

 If your baby is not following a regular nap schedule, this is a great opportunity to take advantage of offers of help from relatives and friends.
-Let them enjoy the time with the newborn while you can up on your zzz's.

-Maintain a Healthy Lifestyle
+Maintain a Healthy and Active Lifestyle

 You are new parents and have a baby now -- it's more important than ever to be at the top of your health game.
 Just like finding time to exercise isn't selfish, neither is choosing better-quality fuel for your body.